usnistgov/scapval/scapval/src/main/distro/README.txt

 Stand alone XCCDF, OVAL, and OCIL files, separate from SCAP can also be validated using -componentfile.

-The -auto option accepts any SCAP XML file and automatically detects whether it is source content, result content, or a standalone component.
+The -auto option accepts any SCAP XML file or a directory of XML files and automatically detects content type (source, result, or component) and SCAP version.
-The -batchdir option validates all XML files in a directory, auto-detecting the content type and SCAP version of each file.

 SCAPVal produces validation results in a report that conveys all error and warning conditions detected; results are output in both XML and HTML formats.